Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 9414 questions found out of 13474 clips
+* 9458 questions found out of 13522 clips
-* 9029 non-trolling & on-topic questions found out of 9414 total questions
+* 9070 non-trolling & on-topic questions found out of 9458 total questions
-* 779 questions found with no other references
+* 787 questions found with no other references
 ## grouped by date
+* 2024-11-26: 12 of 41 questions found with no other references
-* 2024-11-19: 4 of 17 questions found with no other references
+* 2024-11-19: 2 of 17 questions found with no other references
 * 2024-11-12: 15 of 49 questions found with no other references
 * 2024-11-05: 22 of 53 questions found with no other references
 * 2024-10-15: 15 of 48 questions found with no other references